johnmogi/tasks_op/README.md

 there is less need for locating an item and manipulating (in the manner of which problem 3 was solved)

 and obviously the biggest advantage is to return a sorted array to the dom- but actualy this can also be done with the same manner as of now (:

+5. rebuild draw:

+since manual adding the tasks does populate the array but getting it from local storage doesnt' exit to a feature branch for rebuild